MRHeding/antoinetpastrysystem/PRODUCT_SIZES_IMPLEMENTATION.md

 # Product Sizes Implementation Guide

-This document explains the implementation of different product sizes with different prices for Antoinette's Pastries e-commerce system.
+This document explains the implementation of different product sizes with different prices for Antonette's Pastries e-commerce system.

 ## Overview